-There are 142 different cards in this set of Dice Masters.
+There are 142 different cards in the set of Marvel Dice Masters: The Amazing Spider-Man.
 Each card is marked with its collector number in the upper right-hand corner of the card.
-More cards and dice can be found in expansion foil packs from this set and others!
-You'll choose 8 characters or actions, 2 Basic Action Cards, and 20 dice for your team.
-See specifics under Play Variants.
+More cards and dice can be found in expansion packs from this set and others!